Mastodon

 How much extra should I pay each month?

-Whatever you can sustain for two to three years without burning out. £50 a month makes a real dent over time. £100 to £200 is the sweet spot for most UK households.
-Going aggressive at £400 a month and quitting after six months almost always costs more than steady £100 payments for three years.
+Whatever you can sustain for two to three years without burning out.
+Even modest amounts make a meaningful dent over time.
+A common range people land on is £100 to £200 a month, but the right number depends on your budget.
+Going aggressive at £400 a month and quitting after six months can cost more than steady, smaller payments over a longer period.
 The calculator lets you test different extra payments.
-Use it to find the highest number you can hold without missing a payment.
+Use it to find a level you can sustain without missing a payment.
+This is general information, not personal advice.

 Should I save an emergency fund or pay off debt first?

-Save a small starter buffer first, around £500 to £1,000, so a flat tyre or vet bill does not send you back to the credit card.
-Then attack the debt aggressively.
-Only build the full three-to-six-month emergency fund after the consumer debt is gone.
+A common approach is to set aside a small starter buffer first, around £500 to £1,000, so a flat tyre or vet bill does not send you back to the credit card, then focus on the debt.
+Many people build the full three-to-six-month emergency fund only after consumer debt is cleared.
 The emergency fund calculator on this site shows the target.
-Paying credit card interest at 22% while holding cash earning 4% is a guaranteed loss of 18% a year.
+If you are paying credit card interest at, say, 22% while holding cash earning 4%, the cash is generally losing ground against the debt.
+The right balance for you depends on your circumstances - this is general information, not personal advice.

 When should I get free debt advice instead of using this calculator?

-If you cannot afford the minimum payments, if you have priority arrears (council tax, rent, utilities), if you are using credit to pay other credit, or if the calculator says debt-free is more than five years away on your current income, get free advice.
-StepChange, Citizens Advice, and National Debtline are all free, confidential, and regulated.
-They can negotiate with creditors and set up a Debt Management Plan if needed.
-Avoid any company that charges a fee for what these charities do for free.
+Consider seeking free advice if you cannot afford the minimum payments, if you have priority arrears (council tax, rent, utilities), if you are using credit to pay other credit, or if the calculator says debt-free is more than five years away on your current income.
+StepChange, Citizens Advice, and National Debtline are free, confidential, and FCA-regulated for debt advice.
+They can help you understand your options, including a Debt Management Plan if appropriate.
+Some commercial firms charge fees for services these charities provide free of charge - it is worth comparing before committing.

 Will paying off debt faster hurt my credit score?